Personal Retirement Savings Account (PRSA)

-From April 2006 contributions to PRSAs have been disregarded from assessment in means-tested social welfare schemes except Supplementary Welfare Schemes.
+Contributions to PRSAs are disregarded from assessment in means-tested social welfare schemes except Supplementary Welfare Schemes.

-If your employer does not operate an occupational pension scheme or if certain restrictions apply to the occupational pension scheme, your employer is required by law to provide access to at least one Standard PRSA.
-This rule applies to all employers, irrespective of the number of employees and the status of those employees (i.e., whether they are full-time, fixed-term, part-time, contract, etc.).
+If your employer does not operate an occupational pension scheme, or if certain restrictions apply to the scheme it does offer, your employer is required by law to provide access to at least one Standard PRSA.
+This rule applies to all employers, regardless of the number of employees and the status of those employees (that is, whether they are full-time, fixed-term, part-time or contract).

-Contact the HR manager or Payroll Section at your employment to find out more about the Standard PRSA(s) they have provided.
+Contact the HR manager or Payroll Section at your employment to find out more about the Standard PRSA(s) they provide.